With Anthos clusters on bare metal, you can define four types of clusters:

 You can also use

-SUDOuser access to the cluster node machines to set up SSH, but for passwordless, non-root user connections you need to update the
+SUDOuser access to the cluster node machines to set up SSH, but for passwordless, non-root user connections you need to update the cluster configuration file with the appropriate credentials.
+For more information, go to the

 #Node access configurationsection in the sample cluster config file..